Masralai/tic-tac-toe/README.md

 ## 🚀 How to Play
 1. Open the game in a browser.
-2. Player **X** goes first, followed by Player **O**.
-3. Click on an empty cell to mark your move.
+2. Click on an empty cell to mark your move.
-4. The game will announce the winner
+3. The game will announce the winner